lowcoder-org/lowcoder/docs/build-applications/video-calls-in-lowcoder.md

 * Agora Application ID (copied from the Agora Project Console.
 Must be identical to the one used at the Agora Token Server)
 * Meeting Name: This is the Meeting Room Name.
 Everyone who knows this name can attend the Meeting.
 It should be a dynamic value, and you need to manage in your own Backend / Database the management of the Meeting Room Names
 * Host User ID: This is the Unique Identifier for a User in Agora Meetings.
 It _could_ be the UserID of Lowcoder Users - if your scenario offers Meetings only for Lowcoder Users.
 It should be a dynamic value, and you need to manage it in your own Backend / Database the management of the User IDs.
+* Host User Name: the display name shown to the other attendees.
+Unlike the Host User ID it does not have to be unique - it is purely for display.
+It is broadcast to every attendee, so it also arrives in their `participants` array as `userName`.
 * RTM and RTC Token are used when an Agore App Certificate and a Token Server is used.
 For each meeting instance, you need a fresh Token Pair.

 {% hint style="warning" %}